Expert dental care in Thailand, coordinated for you

 Dental Crowns

-A custom-made cap that covers a damaged tooth to restore its shape, strength and appearance.
+A dental crown that restores a damaged tooth to full strength and appearance.
+A permanent fix that looks and feels natural.

 Tell us what you're looking for and our care team will get back to you within 24 hours.

-Dedicated Care Coordinator | Vetted Dentists & Clinics | Aftercare Included
+Dedicated Care Coordinator Vetted Dentists & Clinics Aftercare Included